efjimm/Cellulator

 Command modes are for editing the text in the command line. vim-style text editing is available for editing the command line buffer, hence the multiple command modes.

-There is currently only one type of statement in cellulator:
+There are currently two types of statements in cellulator:

 let CELL = EXPR